Their long journey from the Old World to the New World, from India to Fort Worth has been a colorful one but also one beset by tribulation.

 Fort Worth and Houston have the largest Roma populations in Texas, which is home to about twenty thousand Roma out of a U.S. Roma population of one million.
 Fort Worth has long had a large Evans clan.

-The “hidden Americans” have not always been so hidden.
+Old headlines show that the “hidden Americans” have not always been so hidden.
 The Evans clan first made headlines in Fort Worth in 1951.
 In Brownsville the Green clan had claimed that a teenager of the Evans clan had shot a teenager of the Green clan.
 The Green clan claimed that the Evans boy shot the Green boy because the Evans boy was jealous of the Green boy’s new car.
 The Evans clan claimed the shooting was an accident.
 The Green clan demanded that the Evans clan pay half the hospital bill of the Green teenager.
 The Green clan claimed that the Evans clan refused.
 Five hundred members of at least six clans gathered in Dallas as the boy underwent surgery there.

 “If that boy dies,” one Roma told Dallas police, “there is going to be a lot of shooting going on in Dallas.”